-- aspirin, because it may increase the risk of serious side effects
+- aspirin, which may increase the risk of serious side effects

-- diuretics (water pills), due to an increased risk of kidney failure
+- diuretics (water pills), which increase the risk of kidney failure when combined with ibuprofen

-- lithium, due to an increased risk of toxicity
+- lithium, which increases the risk of toxicity

-- methotrexate, due to an increased risk of toxicity
+- methotrexate, which increases the risk of toxicity

-- anticoagulants (blood thinners), such as warfarin, because it can increase your risk of serious gastrointestinal bleeding
+- anticoagulants (blood thinners), such as warfarin, because they can increase your risk of serious gastrointestinal bleeding

 Not everyone will experience symptoms of an ibuprofen overdose right away.
 Some people won’t have any visible symptoms at all.